scipy-2023-image-analysis/tutorial/tutorial/03_adv0_make_a_plugin.md

   `napari.types.LabelsData`.
 The output annotation should be `napari.types.LayerDataTuple` — see the [documentation for this](https://napari.org/plugins/guides.html#the-layerdata-tuple).
+  To write this function you can reuse code from the corresponding steps in the segmentation chapter.
 - make sure that you put in all the required imports at the top of the file.
 - install your plugin into your environment, with `python -m pip install -e .` at the root of your repository.